Doogin13/CS-320-SoftwareTest-Automation/README.md

 How do I approach designing software?

-I approach designing software by breaking the software down into smaller parts and then develop and test the smaller parts.
+I approach designing software with an open mind and and a willingness to develop a product that satisfies the needs of the users.
+Being objective rather than subjective will allow my mind to
+explore new heights in software development.